italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

    * - **metadata_policy**
      - JSON Object that describes the Metadata policy.
 Each key of the JSON Object represents an identifier of the type of Metadata and each value MUST be a JSON Object that represents the Metadata policy according to that Metadata type.
-Please refer to the `OIDC-FED#Section.5.1`_ specifications for the implementation details.
+Please refer to the `OIDC-FED`_ specifications, Section-5.1, for the implementation details.
      - |spid-icon| |cieid-icon|
    * - **trust_marks**